mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-We can refactor our main example to use the `onSuccess` and `onFailure` functions:
+We can refactor our primary example to use the `onSuccess` and `onFailure` functions:

 ```kotlin
 val notFoundJobId = JobId(42)